Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws

 The radiation damping term was first introduced by \textcite{Rice1993} in the context of quasidynamic modeling.
 In fact \textcite{Andrews1980} showed that this is the impedance of the fault (ratio of shear stress to slip velocity) in the long wavelength limit.
 It was later shown that this term is exactly accounting for the instantaneous shear stress drop of the fault due to sliding \parencite{Cochard1994} :

+where $c_s$ is the shear wave speed.
 We use this term together with the static kernel to account for some dynamics in the system.
 Without this term, the slip on the fault during one event would be unbounded \parencite{Rice1993}.